 Q1.
 How long does sponsorship last?

 A1.
-The Primary education system in Kenya has 3 pre-school years then 8 primary years, so a total of 11 years.
-We support children who are around 4 years old who are starting at Osiligi Obaya Primary School (the school that the Charity built and is helping to run), so they will be aged around 15 when leaving Primary education.
+The Primary education system in Kenya changed in 2018.
+Our school has 2 pre-school years then 6 primary years, so a total of 8 years.
+We support children who are around 4 years old who are starting at Osiligi Obaya Primary School (the school that the Charity built and is helping to run), so they will be aged around 12 when leaving this school.
+Children can then go to other schools for 3 years of junior high school and a further three years of secondary education.

 Q2.
 What happens if I can no longer sponsor the child?